CONTACT INFORMATION

 - Address of Deceased

-- Contact Person and information:
+- Contact Person and information

 - SSDD will extend a Certificate of Guarantee as payment to the partner funeral parlor.

 This program provides financial assistance for individuals or families who want to go back and permanently stay in their respective provinces.
-The assistance will be in the form of direct purchase of
+The assistance will be in the form of direct purchase of tickets.
+Cash assistance will also be provided subject to the assessment of the social worker.

 - Individuals or families who lost their homes and jobs